AlliterativeAnchovies/CFGProject/README.md

 ## How Templates Work

 Every template is enclosed in curly braces.
-It may optionally start with a header or multiple headers. *There is no real point to having a template without a header, but it's important to know that if you enclose something in curly braces the compiler will treat it as a header*
+It may optionally start with a header or multiple headers. *There is no real point to having a template without a header, but it's important to know that if you enclose something in curly braces the compiler will treat it as a template*

 ```
 {